decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 octets\_to\_point\_g1(ostr) -> P, octets\_to\_point\_g2(ostr) -> P
 : returns the point P for the respective subgroup corresponding to the canonical representation ostr, or INVALID if ostr is not a valid output of the respective point\_to\_octets_g\* function.
 This operation is also known as deserialization.

-subgroup\_check(P) -> VALID or INVALID
+subgroup\_check\_g2(P) -> VALID or INVALID
-: returns VALID when the point P is an element of the subgroup of order r, and INVALID otherwise.
-This function can always be implemented by checking that r \* P is equal to the identity element.
+: returns VALID if the point P is in a subgroup of order `r` of E2, and INVALID otherwise.
+This function can always be implemented by checking that r \* P is equal to the identity element of E2.
 In some cases, faster checks may also exist, e.g., [@Bowe19].

 ## Organization of this document